-As we await the final Leases standard to be issued, there are several steps companies can undertake prior to its issuance to avoid being caught flat-footed once the Boards give the green light.
+There are several steps companies can still undertake prior to the issuance of the new standard in Q1 2016 to avoid being caught flat-footed once the Standard is issued.
 Please read this excerpt from CBRE’s Global Viewpoint White Paper for further insight into this topic.

 Proposed Changes to Lease Accounting